chorman0773/Minecraft-Proposals/Custom Enchantments/CustomEnchantments.md

     -name: The raw name string displayed to the client, or the name text component for formatting.
     -max_level: The maximum level for the enchantment.
     -max_table_level: The maximum level that can be generated from an enchanting table.
 Optional, if undefined or 0, the enchantment cannot be added from an enchanting table.
     -applicable_items: The items that the enchantment can be added to from an anvil/enchant_randomly.
 Can contain tags using tag notation.
 If the tags cannot be located, they are treated as empty.
 Required field.
-If the resultant set is empty, then the enchantment is ill-formed
+If the resultant set is empty, then the enchantment is ill-formed.
     -enchantable_items: The items that can have the enchantment added to directly.
 Optional.
 If undefined, defaults to applicable_items.
 Only has meaning if max_table_level is at least 1.
     -description: The description string/text component.
 Has no meaning presently.
     -enchantment_weight: The weight to add this enchantment to an item, either from an enchanting table, or with the enchant_randomly loot table function.
 Defaults to 1
     -mutex_enchantments: The set of enchantments which the enchantment cannot be applied along side of.
 Defaults to an empty set.
     -enchantment_level_slot: The level slot the enchantment is in when generating enchantments.
 Modified quantity, but may be given as an absolute quantity.
-If given as an absolute quantity, the modifier is treated as 1.
+If given as an absolute quantity, the modifier is treated as 1 and the function is treated as linear.
 The default is the modified quantity given by {"base":7,"modifier":1}.
     -attributes: The list of attribute modifiers to add to the enchanted item -(an attribute modifier)
     		-attribute: The attribute name, like generic.movementSpeed.